TOPdesk/i18n-puzzles/puzzle7/README.md

 "TOPlap" keeps audit trails on all modifications made to its records.
 This audit trail keeps track, for example, each time you change the status of a record.
 Later you could run a report and find out how long this record was in a certain state.

 Now it turns out that there was a small bug in the software, that made some of the audit trails unreliable.
 For example, the report may show that a record was in state X for 1720 minutes, but in actuality it was only 1360 minutes.
-TOPlap programmer Jan Sandersz was so annoyed by this bug that he spent spare time writing a script to recalculate audit trail entries for affected customers.
-He called this the 'audit trail fixer' (By the way, any similarities with real persons or events are entirely coincidental).
+We are going to write a script to recalculate audit trails for affected customers.

-Fixing the audit trails was not simple.
-One major challenge was that all timestamps were kept as *local times with a GMT offset*.
+Fixing the audit trails is not simple.
+One major challenge is that all timestamps are kept as *local times with a GMT offset*.
 Unfortunately, [GMT offsets are not time zones](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/).
-The difference between time zones and GMT offsets is subtle but important: with just a GMT offset, you can't know if you have to apply daylight savings time changes or not.
+The difference between time zones and GMT offsets is subtle but important: with just a GMT offset, you can't know if you have to apply daylight savings time changes, or not.

-Through a lucky coincidence, it was possible to deduce timezones in this particular scenario.
+Through a lucky coincidence, it is possible to deduce timezones in this particular scenario.
 You see, we know that only two customers were affected by this bug: 1.
 FaxSchool, the Halifax school board, and 2.
 El Universidad Libre de Santiago (EULS).
 That means that each timestamp can be one of two timezones:

 1. America/Halifax, which is GMT-4 (~ Nov-Mar) or GMT-3 (~ Apr-Oct)
 2. America/Santiago[^1], which is GMT-3 (~ Sep-Mar) or GMT-4 (~ Apr-Aug)